John Riley Duncan

-John Riley "Jack" Duncan (September 25, 1850 – November 16, 1911) was a renowned Texas lawman with service as a Dallas police officer, Texas Ranger, and detective.
+John Riley Duncan (September 25, 1850 – November 16, 1911) was a Texas lawman with service as a Dallas police officer, Texas Ranger, and detective.
 He is most well known for his significant contributions to the capture of John Wesley Hardin.

 Biography

 Early life

-Duncan was born and raised in a small farming community in Hardin County in north-central Kentucky.
-John 'Jack' Riley Duncan was born on September 25, 1850, his father, James, was 23 and his mother, Katherine, was 21.
+Duncan was born on September 25, 1850, and raised in a small farming community in Hardin County in north-central Kentucky.
+His father, James, was 23 and his mother, Katherine, was 21.
 He and his brothers tended to the family's farm while his father served in the Confederate Army during the Civil War.
 After the war, the family engaged in several business ventures in addition to farming that failed to prosper; young Duncan tried his hand at running a small saddler's shop.
 The family decided to move to Texas, ultimately settling in the vicinity of Dallas.
 By 1875 the Duncan family was well established in the bustling, frontier community, and Duncan and his father were employed as butchers while one of his brothers was in the land business.
 At that time Dallas was a rowdy city of 10 thousand people with a police force of about 10 or 11 officers.
 Duncan joined the police force in October 1876 and rapidly acquired the reputation as being an effective lawman.
 However, most of his duties were rather mundane, ranging from arresting drunks and minor criminals to controlling the city's large population of feral dogs.